Synthetixio/SIPs/content/kips/kip-5.md

 ## Abstract

-Build a curated group of up to five individuals that work directly with Kwenta CC’s to provide structured feedback to the developers during the implementation of a new KIP.
+Build a curated group of up to five individuals that work directly with Kwenta Core Contributor’s (CCs) to provide structured feedback to the developers during the implementation of a new KIP.
 Product Elites will be responsible for finding opportunities to improve the product, providing feedback, approving designs, and conducting testing.

 ## Motivation